-Maintaining your heating and cooling system can give you plentiful benefits.
-Perhaps one of the most noticeable attributes of a well-maintained HVAC system is its capability to improve indoor comfort painlessly, regardless of the weather outside.
-Find out how to discover the many ways you can enjoy greater comfort at home when your heating and cooling systems are maintained throughout the year.
+Maintaining your heating and cooling system offers plentiful benefits.
+Perhaps one of the most clear qualities of a well-maintained HVAC system is its ability to achieve indoor comfort painlessly, regardless of the weather outside.
+You can learn to discover the many ways you will enjoy greater comfort at home when your heating and cooling systems are maintained throughout the year.

 One major component of routine maintenance for your heating and cooling system involves replacing your furnace filter and cleaning out your furnace and air conditioner.
-These tasks are important for two reasons: a cleaner HVAC system will operate more efficiently and it will send cleaner air throughout your home.
-When your HVAC system is filthy, the dirt and dust that filters inside system can be circulated with heated and cooled air as it is distributed to your vents.
-This means your family is continuously breathing in lower quality air because your HVAC system is not well-maintained.
+These tasks are significant for two reasons: a cleaner HVAC system will operate more efficiently and it will send cleaner air throughout your home.
+When your HVAC system is filthy, the dirt and dust that filters inside system can be carried with heated and cooled air as it is distributed to your vents.
+This means your family is continuously breathing in air that is of a lower quality because your HVAC system is not well-maintained.
 Ensuring your furnace and air conditioner are clean at all times will lower airborne contaminants for greater comfort and health.

 In addition to adding heated or cooled air to your home, your HVAC system can also add something else—noise.
-While there will always be a little noise associated with furnace and air conditioner operation, a poorly-maintained system will produce more noise as it works.
+While you’ll always have some noise associated with furnace and air conditioner operation, a poorly-maintained system will produce more noise as it functions.
 Noise might be due to loose parts, failing belts, and a variety of other factors that are addressed during routine tune-ups.
 Failing parts could even cause very disruptive noises, such as clangs, bangs, screeches, and grinding noises.
 All of these noises will disturb the peace and quiet in your home.
-By maintaining your HVAC system on a regular basis, you’ll elude these noisy situations to ensure that your furnace and air conditioner work quietly to create a more relaxing home environment throughout the year.
+By maintaining your HVAC system regularly, you’ll elude these noisy situations to ensure that your furnace and air conditioner work quietly to create a more relaxing home environment throughout the year.

 Better Humidity Control

 One of the most common wintertime complaints is dry air inside the home.
-Many furnaces have a tendancy to dry out the air during the heating process, causing irritation of the skin, eyes, nose, and mouth.
-If your furnace uses a humidifier to maintain a comfortable level of humidity throughout the winter, your system requires regular cleaning and maintenance as well.
+Many furnaces tend to dry out the air during the heating process, leading to irritation of the skin, eyes, nose, and mouth.
+If your furnace uses a humidifier to maintain a comfortable level of humidity throughout the winter, your system needs regular cleaning and maintenance as well.
 If your humidifier becomes clogged, dirty, or damaged, it won’t function properly and you’ll be left with dry air inside your home.
-Speak with your HVAC service pro during your furnace tune-up about checking and cleaning your humidifier as well.
-In a lot of cases, your humidifier’s water source may need to be turned on, as it can be turned off during the summer when added humidity is not needed.
+Talk to your HVAC service pro during your furnace tune-up about checking and cleaning your humidifier as well.
+In a lot of cases, your humidifier’s water source may need to be turned on, as it might be turned off during the summer when added humidity is unnecessary.
 Making certain your humidifier is maintained right along with your heating system will improve your indoor comfort levels during the heating season.